Back to Blog

 Morphett Vale is the southern corridor’s largest established suburb.
 It has multiple schools, shopping precincts, and the Morphett Vale East train station on the Seaford Line.
 The housing stock is predominantly 1960s-1980s brick on 600-700sqm blocks, which is the ideal profile for cosmetic renovation.

-At $735,000 with a 4.3% yield and rents around $580, the holding costs are manageable.
-The suburb’s size means more stock comes to market, giving investors more options to be selective on property quality, block size, and street position.
+At $750,000 with a 4.2% yield and rents around $590, the holding costs remain manageable.
+The suburb’s size means more stock comes to market than the tighter neighbours, giving you more room to be selective on property quality, block size, and street position.

-Morphett Vale has posted 12-15% growth over the past year, driven by the same affordability spillover that’s lifted the entire southern corridor.
-Buyers priced out of Marion, Hallett Cove, and Reynella are landing in Morphett Vale and pushing prices up.
+Morphett Vale has posted 13.6% growth over the past year, driven by the affordability spillover lifting the entire southern corridor.
+Buyers priced out of Marion, Hallett Cove and Reynella are landing here and pushing prices up.

-For investors who want a larger block with reno potential in the southern corridor, Morphett Vale consistently delivers at a price point that still allows the numbers to work.
+For investors who want a larger block with reno potential in the southern corridor, Morphett Vale still gives you that profile at a price point where the cash flow holds up.

 The quick comparison